Machine Perception: Unveiling the Senses of Intelligent Machines

 Healthcare Imaging

-In healthcare, machine perception is integral to medical imaging.
-Computer-aided diagnosis systems use visual perception to analyze medical images, aiding healthcare professionals in detecting and diagnosing conditions such as tumors or fractures.
+In healthcare, machine perception plays a crucial role in medical imaging.
+Computer-aided diagnosis systems utilize visual perception to analyze medical images, aiding healthcare professionals in detecting and diagnosing conditions such as tumors or fractures.

 Augmented and Virtual Reality